Estonia in the Eurovision Song Contest 2005: Competing entries

 On 13 October 2004, ETV opened the submission period for artists and composers to submit their entries up until 6 December 2004.
 All artists and composers were required to have Estonian citizenship or be a permanent resident of Estonia.
-92 submissions were received by the deadline.
+92 submissions were received by the deadline, 87 of them which were eligible.
 A 10-member jury panel selected 10 finalists from the submissions and the selected songs were announced on 9 December 2004.
-The selection jury consisted of Jaak Joala (musician), Priit Hõbemägi (culture critic), Meelis Kapstas (journalist), Jaan Elgula (musician), Allan Roosileht (Star FM presenter), Olavi Pihlamägi (journalist), Maarja-Liis Ilus (singer), Hanna-Liina Võsa (singer), Urmas Lattikas (composer) and Jaagup Kreem (musician).

 Airi Ojamets and Cardinals have both competed in previous editions of Eurolaul.
+The selection jury consisted of Jaak Joala (musician), Priit Hõbemägi (culture critic), Meelis Kapstas (journalist), Jaan Elgula (musician), Allan Roosileht (Raadio 2 music editor), Olavi Pihlamägi (journalist), Maarja-Liis Ilus (singer), Hanna-Liina Võsa (singer), Urmas Lattikas (composer) and Jaagup Kreem (musician).

 On 15 December 2004, "Set Me as a Seal", written by Bard Eirik Hallesby Norheim and Jo Hegle Sjaeflot and to have been performed by Bard Eirik Hallesby Norheim, was disqualified from the competition due to the song being co-written by a non-Estonian citizen and replaced with the song "Have You Ever" performed by Rebecca Kontus.
+On 2 February 2005, "Nevermore Island", written by Sven Lõhmus, Mario Kivistik and Margus-Koit Kivistik and to have been performed by Julia Boman was disqualified due to the song having already been published in December 2003.

 Final

 The final took place on 5 February 2005.
-Nine songs competed during the show, following the disqualification of "Nevermore Island" performed by Julia Boman on 2 February 2005 due to the song being published in December 2003, and "Let's Get Loud" performed by Suntribe was selected as the winner entirely by a public televote which registered 44,409 votes.
+Nine songs competed during the show and "Let's Get Loud" performed by Suntribe was selected as the winner entirely by a public televote which registered 44,409 votes.